 You can expand each of the sections and see the subsections within them.

-Now we are all on the same page, let’s finally discuss the best ways of structuring your tags.
+Now that we are all on the same page let’s discuss the best ways to structure your tags.

 How to Make and Structure Your Anki Tags

 Let’s explore the best ways to structure your Anki tags so that you can more easily find cards in the future.

 There is no set way to structure your tags, but I will show you a way that will work well for most people.

 When you add a card, you will see a box at the bottom which says “tags”.
 As you can probably imagine, this is where your tags go.

 What Do You Write in the Tag Box?

 The way you write tags is in the following syntax:

 It might look almost code-like, but don’t worry, it’s not that complicated.